 - student develops one (or a few) ideas for a research project

-- student finds a faculty member who will serve as a mentor on the project
+- student finds a faculty member who will serve as an advisor for the project

-- student notifies Dr. Brinegar or Dr. Nail of intent to become an undergraduate scholar
+- student notifies Dr. Brinegar or Dr. Nail of intent to enter the program

-- student enrolls in PSYC 4380 Independent Readings and develops a research proposal
+- student enrolls in PSYC 4380 Independent Readings (optional) and develops a research proposal

-- student enrolls in PSYC 4382 Independent Research and conducts the study
+- student enrolls in PSYC 4382 Independent Research (optional) and conducts the study

 Contact Dr. Jennifer Brinegar or Dr. Paul Nail for more information.